short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.17.0 =

+Release date: 2nd April 2020
+* Complete rewrite of the Other Media part of the plugin.
+It now looks closer to the standard Media Library, having thumbnails and actions like Compare, Re-optimize and Restore from backup for all images when you have Backups activated;
+* Added notification to activate the integration with NextGen Gallery, when the plugin is active and the integration is not activated;
+* Improved the way Other Media folders are added and it should not crash anymore for folders with a very large number of images;
+* Fix for the extra information (i) next to each Other Media folder in the Advanced Settings;
+* Fixes for multiple issues reagrding the NextGen Gallery plugin integration;
+* Fix for notififcations showing up when they're not supposed to show up;
+* Fix for multiple notifications when backup files are not found.
+These are now merged together;
+* Fix for notifications that were crashing outside ShortPixel screens;
+* Fix for the report that was wrongly showing 40 days, when actually it was only for 30 days;
+* Fix for the exclude regex section that was returning true even if no matches were found;
+* Language – 15 new strings added, 0 updated, 0 fuzzied, and 8 obsoleted.

 = 4.16.4 =